mukkoo/oocss/README.md

 `models`: Each view have 'elements' with common properties.
 This is our model.

+`tasks`: Contains external usage hooks.
+Ex: js interaction.

 `services`: In this folder there are mixins.

 `variables`: This folder contain colors, breakpoints, typography, etc...

-`views`: Here the view organizaton of our models.
+`views`: Here the view organizaton of our model